 Pretty herb loved by a variety of bees and hoverflies.

+Often referred to as 'bee balm'.
 Long tongued bees especially, enjoy this pretty herb.

 Another great bee and butterfly plant.

 Gorgeous shrub loved by bees and other insects.